Bor, Serbia: Tourism

-The city of Bor is surrounded by a number of tourist destinations:
+The city of Bor has a number of tourist destinations:

 Borsko jezero (Bor Lake) is a tourist attraction for domestic and foreign tourists, and it is less than 20 km away from the city center.
 It is popular in the summer, when the water temperature reaches 25 °C (77 °F) and it has two beaches.
 There is a bus line from the city center and back, during the summer.

-Crni Vrh is a mountain just 30 km from the city center.
+Crni Vrh is a mountain 30 km from the city center.
 Highest peak has an elevation of 1,043 m (3,422 ft) above sea level.
-It has several ski tracks and the ski lift.
-The main ski track is 1100 m long and has height span of 260 m.
+It has several ski tracks anda ski lift.
+The main ski track is 1,100 m long and has height span of 260 m.
 Just 16 km from the city center there is another mountain Stol.
 Its highest peak has an elevation of 1,156 meters above sea level.
 Like nearby Veliki Krš and Mali Krš, Stol has a number of pronounced karst formations.
 It is also a destination for mountaineering.
 It has a ski lift and ski trails.
 Mountain Rtanj in Boljevac municipality is 50 km away from Bor.

-The Lazareva Pećina, which translates Lazar's Cave, is the longest explored cave in Serbia.
+The Lazareva Pećina, which translates to Lazar's Cave, is the longest explored cave in Serbia.
 It is located 21 km from the city center.
 According to 2012's Recent Landform Evolution: The Carpatho-Balkan-Dinaric Region, the cave is 9407 m long.
 The cave is situated near the entrance of the deep canyon carved into the mountains by the river Zlotska.
 Bogovina cave is also near Bor, just about 30 km away.

 Lazar's Canyon is located at about 10 kilometers from Bor.
 This is the deepest and longest canyon in eastern Serbia.
 Because of its steep rocky cliffs, the canyon has not yet been fully examined.
 Passing through canyon it is a real adventure, at times quite challenging and arduous.
 In many places it is necessary to clamber over the rocks.